Rackster/ispconfig3-nginx-reverse-proxy/readme.md

-# ISPConfig3 - nginx Reverse Proxy Plugin
+# ISPConfig3 - Nginx Reverse Proxy

-This plugin allows you to run nginx in front of apache2 as a reverse proxy on servers managed through the ISPConfig3 Control Panel.
+This plugin allows you to run Nginx in front of Apache2 as a reverse proxy on servers managed through the ISPConfig3 Control Panel.

 ## How it works

-In general, it just creates the nginx vhost files for your sites.
+In general, it just creates the Nginx vhost files for your sites.

-Afterwards, all requests to port 80 or 443 (default http(s) ports) are fetched by nginx rather than apache2 and passed to the apache2 backend - with nginx's built-in *proxy_pass* feature.
+Afterwards, all requests to port 80 or 443 (default http(s) ports) are fetched by Nginx rather than Apache2 and passed to the Apache2 backend - with Nginx's built-in *proxy_pass* feature.

 ## How to install